does medicare cover assisted living in texas

 There's no obligation to enroll

-Before transitioning to an assisted living facility or nursing home, check if it is a licensed and reputable.
-Assistedliving.org has a directory tool for comparing and reviewing the facilities in Texas.
+Before transitioning to an assisted living facility or nursing home, check if it is licensed and reputable.
+Assistedliving.org has a directory tool for comparing and reviewing the facilities.

 While it may be worrisome, there are many available resources and options for you and your mom to find a facility that works for both of you and pay for long-term care costs.
-At Connie Health, we can help you find long-term care that provides an excellent quality of life.
 I wish you both the best.
-Should you have any additional questions or need help, please contact us at (623) 223-8884
+Should you have any additional questions or need help, please get in touch with us at (623) 223-8884

 Was this article helpful?